bbarcesaj125/imgdb/README.md

 To achieve that, `Imgdb` also uses `Google Custom Search API` to make sure the entered title is exactly what the user is looking for.

-`Imgdb` is also capable of doing some fancy stuff by using `ImageMagick` to generate an image containing the movie's or series' ratings like so:
+`Imgdb` is also capable of doing some fancy stuff by leveraging the power of `ImageMagick` to generate an image containing the movie's or series' ratings like so:

 <p align="center">